JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ### Promos

-We are going to give away little gifts to our active community members.
+We give away little gifts to our active community members.

-Still don't follow us on <a href="https://twitter.com/JPABuddy" target="_blank">Twitter</a>?
-Subscribe, send a private message to us and we will grant you one month free!
+Still not following us on <a href="https://twitter.com/JPABuddy" target="_blank">Twitter</a>?
+Subscribe, send us a private message and we will grant you one month for free!

-Has more than 500 subscribers on Twitter and share our tweets 3-4 times per month?
+Have more than 500 subscribers on Twitter and have shared our tweets 3-4 times this month?
 Let us know via the contact form on our <a href="https://www.jpa-buddy.com/contacts/" target="_blank">website</a>, because you definitely deserve the next month of free use!

 Reported a severe bug?
-Shared great ideas that become a part of our roadmap?
+Shared great ideas that became a part of our roadmap?
 We will not leave you without a present!

 Published an article about JPA Buddy or recorded a YouTube video?
-Be sure, our big thank is going to find you!
+Rest assured that we'll express our gratitude!

 ### Older (Free) Versions Support